katiejots/fp-in-the-cloud/README.md

 # Getting Started

-* Retrieve your OpenShift Online account credentials, and/or if you wish, create an account on the Codemania instance of OpenShift Enterprise.
+* Retrieve your OpenShift Online account credentials, and/or if you wish, create an account on the Codemania instance of OpenShift.
 The Codemania instance will provide more resources, but will run for the time of the conference only; apps should be migrated from this instance using `rhc snapshot` before Saturday, April 5, after which time they will be deleted.

 * Run the command `rhc setup` to configure the RHC client tools to talk to whichever OpenShift instance you wish to use.
 RHC will use OpenShift Online's servers by default; this can be changed in _$HOME/.openshift/express.conf_.